haisenzhao/libhgp/README.md

 This repository is developed by Haisen Zhao for his research projects.
-A set of fundemental geometric process functions are well organized based on some third-party library.
+A set of fundamental geometric process functions are well organized based on some third-party library.
-Besides that, a set of common used functions are included.
-Currently, we release a dynamic link library file of "carpentry_geom.dll".
-An example of using this library is pack-geom-test-lib.
+Besides that, a set of commonly used functions are included.
+Currently, we release a dynamic link library file of "ppgl.dll".
+An example of using this library is a port-example.

 # Dependency

 You should install [CGAL](https://github.com/CGAL/cgal) before compiling this project.
-For windows, recommend to use vcpkg to install CGAL.
+For Windows, recommend using vcpkg to install CGAL.
 Our project also depends on [glm](https://github.com/g-truc/glm.git) and [Clipper](http://www.angusj.com/delphi/clipper.php), but you don't need to install them explicitly.

 # Usage